Blue Buffalo Basics Limited Ingredient Grain-Free Review

-Blue Buffalo Basics Grain-Free Duck and Potato Recipe is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.
+Blue Buffalo Basics Limited Ingredient Grain-Free Duck & Potato Recipe is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.

-We'll begin this review of Blue Buffalo Basics Grain-Free Duck and Potato Recipe with a detailed discussion of the ingredients.
+We'll begin this review of Blue Buffalo Basics Limited Ingredient Grain-Free Duck & Potato Recipe with a detailed discussion of the ingredients.

 The first ingredient is duck.
 Although duck is an excellent animal based protein source, raw duck contains more than 60% moisture.
 After cooking, the relative meat contribution of duck is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

 The second ingredient is duck broth.
 Duck broth provides both flavor and moisture; however, as with other broths, duck broth does not provide any notable nutritional contribution.

 The third ingredient is potato.
 Potatoes are commonly used in pet food as a gluten free carbohydrate source which also provides various vitamins, minerals, and antioxidants.

 The fourth ingredient is pea protein.
 Pea protein is produced by removing the starchy parts of peas.
 Pea protein is considered controversial because it provides a substantial plant based protein boost.
 This boost is undesirable because plant based protein is typically lower in biological value when compared to meat based proteins.